TMmichi/mujoco_jaco/README.md

 #### Note

-If you get `No matching distribution found` error for tensorflow==1.15.0, you should upgrade your pip version to the latest one.
+If you get `No matching distribution found` error for tensorflow-gpu==1.15.0, you should upgrade your pip version to the latest one.
-You need to have a CUDA and CuDNN installed in your machine.
+Also, if you're on MacOS, tensorflow-gpu is not available.
+Please install it with tensorflow==1.15.0 You'll need a CUDA and CuDNN installed in your machine.

 ### Pyspacenav